This folder contains libraries of useful objects, categories, and

 therefore allowing parallel process execution (e.g. for usage at

-continuous integration servers).
-See the comments in the file itself for
+turned off.
+See the comments in the file itself for usage instructions.

 Specific notes about each library can be found in the corresponding